-The amendments are applicable for the first time in 2022.
-However, they are not expected to have a material impact on the Company's consolidated financial statements, nor have they been applied to these financial statements.
+The amendment is applicable for the first time in 2023.
+However, it does not affect the Company's financial statements.

 b) New accounting pronouncements covering standards, interpretations and amendments that apply to annual periods beginning on or after January 1, 2024